Confused about your exam or college applications?

 Now, let's explore the important tips for each section in CAT.

 1. Keep calm and read on:

-Reading must’ve turn into a habit till now.
+Reading must have turned into a habit till now.
 Right?
 If yes, good going!
-If no, then I think this is your cue to start!
+If not, then I think this is your cue to start!

 Benefits of reading include:

 Increased ability to understand

 Helps comprehend a lot faster